pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 does not work...
 #### 2010-10-17 12:24:38 - ptmcg
-For one thing, cppStyleComment will also match cStyleComment, so there is no need to ignore both of them.
+For one thing, `cppStyleComment` will also match `cStyleComment`, so there is no need to ignore both of them.
 What is it about the comments at the end of the file that is not working?
 Is it possible that there is no trailing newline after the last comment?
 #### 2010-10-17 14:13:14 - edc
 Thanks for the reply!